machanic/TangentAttack/README.md

 # Structure of Folders and Files
 ```
 +-- configures
-|   |-- HSJA.json  # the hyperparameters setting of HSJA, which is also used in Tangent Attack
+|   |-- HSJA.json  # the hyperparameters setting of HSJA, which is also used in Tangent Attack and Generalized Tangent Attack.
 +-- dataset
 |   |-- dataset_loader_maker.py  # it returns the data loader class that includes 1000 attacks images for the experiments.
 |   |-- npz_dataset.py  # it is the dataset class that includes 1000 attacks images for the experiments.
 +-- models
 |   |-- defensive_model.py # the wrapper of defensive networks (e.g., AT, ComDefend, Feature Scatter), and it converts the input image's pixels to the range of 0 to 1 before feeding.
 |   |-- standard_model.py # the wrapper of standard classification networks, and it converts the input image's pixels to the range of 0 to 1 before feeding.
-+-- tangent_attack_hemisphere
++-- tangent_attack_hemisphere # the folder of Tangent Attack (TA)
 |   |-- attack.py  # the main class for the attack.
 |   |-- tangent_point_analytical_solution.py  # the class for computing the optimal tagent point of the hemisphere.
-+-- tangent_attack_semiellipsoid
++-- tangent_attack_semiellipsoid  # the folder of Generailized Tangent Attack (G-TA)
 |   |-- attack.py  # the main class for the attack.
 |   |-- tangent_point_analytical_solution.py  # the class for computing the optimal tagent point of the semi-ellipsoid.
 +-- cifar_models   # this folder includes the target models of CIFAR-10, i.e., PyramidNet-272, GDAS, WRN-28, and WRN-40 networks.